mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 * LED on when button1 AND button2 AND button3
 * LED on when (button1 AND button2) OR button3

-## All LEDs blinking at different rates
+## LEDs blinking at different rates

 Using the Bilbao collection, load Examples -> LED -> different rates.